ksilz/bpf-talks-openj9-memory/README.md

 That's why you can run OpenJ9 against HotSpot yourselves.
 And you can tweak them &mdash; change the Java options or build a a whole new container image!

-I also got a blog about how to get [better Java projects faster with JHipster and Docker](https://betterprojectsfaster.com).
+And now for some shameless self-promotion.
+I write a blog about how to get [better Java projects faster with JHipster and Docker](https://betterprojectsfaster.com).
 It's been dormant [since the end of 2019](https://betterprojectsfaster.com/blog/), but I'll pick it up again by June 2020.
 Spoiler alert: I'll also write about [Flutter](https://flutter.dev), Google's cross-platform UI toolkit for native mobile, web & desktop apps.
 I built [a mobile prototype with it](https://www.youtube.com/watch?v=dxqA6RhEwdQ&t=1s) last year.

 ## What do I need to test OpenJ9 vs HotSpot myself?